 Virginia C. Andrews (1923-86) gained a great deal of popularity with the publication of her first book Flowers in the Attic (1979), a torrid Gothic potboiler in which an incestual brother-sister relationship played a big part.
 This set Andrews off on a writing career.
 She published four follow-ups with Petals on the Wind (1980), If There Be Thorns (1981) and Seeds of Yesterday (1984), which spun out the story of the Dollangangers and their children.
 During her lifetime, Virginia Andrews only published two other books.
 That said, Andrews has been enormously prolific following her death.
 The Andrews estate hired a ghost writer whose identity was kept a guarded secret for many years to complete her unfinished works, flesh out her drafts and then to write several other entire series in a similar vein.
 Andrews’ ghost writer (found to be Andrew Neiderman in reality) has published more than sixty books supposedly based on material she left behind and is still putting out new works three decades after her passing.

 If There Be Thorns was the third of a series of V.C.
 Andrews adaptations made for the Lifetime Channel.
 The series began with Flowers in the Attic (2014), which was followed by Petals on the Wind (2014), If There Be Thorns and subsequent to this Seeds of Yesterday (2015).
-Following completion of the Dollangager quartet, Lifetime have made adaptations of other Andrews works such as My Sweet Audrina (2016) and Heaven (2019).
+Following completion of the Dollangager quartet, Lifetime have made adaptations of other Andrews works such as My Sweet Audrina (2016) and Heaven (2019), followed by Andrews’ pastiches such as Dark Angel (2019) and Fallen Hearts (2019).

 All of Virginia C. Andrews’ books and, as a result their film versions, suffer from ridiculous melodrama.
 Corrine’s scheme here, for example, consists of buying up the house next door to where Cathy and Christopher now live and waiting until her grandchildren stray over so she can inveigle her way into their heads.
 It is a plan that seems entirely dependent on it being the grandchildren that come over as opposed to Corinne and Christopher wandering by and recognising her.
 One of the other absurdities of the film is the casting of Heather Graham, who was 45 at the time the film was made, as the mother of 35 year-old Rachel Carpani and 43 year-old Jason Lewis.